-Campbell University is committed to a policy of equal opportunity for men and women and, as such, does not discriminate on the basis of gender in admission tor in the administration of education programs, policies, and activities except in those instances which are exempt under Section 83.12 of the guidelines based on conflict with the religious teners of the Baptist State Convention of North Carolina.
-Inquiries may be directed to Dr. Dwaine Greene, Post Office Ros 758, Buies Teck, North Carolina 27506.
-This Bulletin is intended as a guideline for students and should not be construed as an offer to contract or as a contract between Campbell University, Incorporated, and any student or a warranty of any entitlements, programs, regulation, or benefits set forth herein.
-Campbell University, incorporated, its agents, officers, and employees may rescind or modify any benefit, program, regulation, or centilement set forth herein at any time, for any reason, with or without notice.
-This Bulletin supersected all previous editions of this Bulletin.
-The Divinity's School reserves they fit to withdraw occurses at any time, change 'ces, tuition, rules, calendar, curricula, degree programs, degree requirements, graduation procedures, and any other requirement affecting students.
-Changes will become effective at the time the proper authorities so determine, and the changes will apply to obth prospective students and those already enrolled.
-This catalog is a general information publication only, and is not intended to, nor does it, contain all regulations that relate to students and those already enrolled.
+Campbell University is committed to a policy of equal opportunity for men and women and, as such, does not discriminate on the basis of gender in admission nor in the administration of education programs, policies, and activities except hose instances which are exempt under Section 83.12 of the guidelines based on conflict with the religious tenets of the Baptist State Convention of North Carolina.
+Inquiries may be directed to Dr. M. Dwaine Greene, Post Office Box 578, Buies Creek, North Carolina 27506.
+This Bulletin is intended as a guideline for students and should not be construed as an offer to contract or as a contract between Campbell University, Incorporated, and any student or a warranty of any entitlements, programs, regulations, or benefits set forth herein.
+Campbell University, Incorporated, its agents, officers, and employees may rescind or modify any benefit, program, regulation, or entitlement set forth herein any time, for any reason, with or without notice.
+This Bulletin supersedes all previous editions of this Bulletin.
+The Divinity School reserves the right to withdraw courses at any time, change fees, tuition, rules, calendar, curricula, degree programs, degree requirements, graduation procedures, and any other requirement affecting students.
+Changes will become effective at the time the proper authorities so determine, and the changes will apply to both prospective students and those already enrolled.
 This catalog is a general information publication only, and is not intended to, nor does it, contain all regulations that relate to students.